leonardobertolani/temperatures/README.md

-## First attempt: standard python
+## First attempt: plain python
 The first way we can try to implement the equation above is by using the python standard library.
-This first approach, that we will call standard, is implemented in the `standard_n_objects.py` file, under the `optimization` directory, where a little GUI helps us to visualize the temperature trend of the objects.
+This first approach, that we will call plain, is implemented in the `standard_n_objects.py` file, under the `optimization` directory, where a little GUI helps us to visualize the temperature trend of the objects.

 The core of the algorithm is this function here
 ```python